Valdosta

 Distance

-" 'Stargazing during the new moon', 'You may want to bring bug spray and binoculars.
+" Pack some snacks for the drive from Valdosta; this destination is a justified detour.
+'Stargazing during the new moon', 'You may want to bring bug spray and binoculars.
 Red colored lights are preferred to preserve night vision.' "

 Get Directions